 The plaintiff is a mom who had her young son in the car with her.
-The boy received treatment for minor injuries but he suffered a great deal of trauma from witnessing what his mother endured.
-The son is fine now and his mom is grateful.
+The boy received treatment for minor injuries, but he suffered an impressive deal of trauma from witnessing what his mother endured.
+The son is fine now, and his mom is grateful.
 The client demanded $4,000 to settle her son’s claim.

-This was first relayed to the GEICO rep by one of the paralegals as an aside to her calling to accept the policy limit’s offer for the child’s mother.
+This was first relayed to the GEICO rep by one paralegal to her calling to accept the policy limit’s offer for the child’s mother.
 The GEICO adjuster berated the paralegal, explaining Maryland law and how judges and juries operate.
 I called him today.
 Fighting hard for you, my readers, I repeatedly sought permission to record the call.
 They state they are recording our calls for “quality assurance”, yet the adjuster specifically denied this.
 Alas, I could not get any such permission.

 Many lawyers get outraged by low offers from insurance claims adjusters.
 Really outraged.
 My rule is to never take personally how an insurance adjuster values a case.
 Claims adjusters are entitled to value a case however they want.
 This is why we have judges and juries.
 But while they are entitled to their own opinion, I admit I can become unhinged – as I almost did today – when an insurance adjuster claims entitlement to their own facts or, in this case, their own law.

 To be clear, this is not an argument about value.
 If you think zone of danger cases have little value where the injuries are serious but not catastrophic, I’m fine with that.
 But… I just wish I had a recording of the conversation.